-The cases of these rare clots reported in the US so far occurred in women ages 18-48 and within 3-13 days of the vaccination.
+The first 6 cases of these rare clots reported in the US so far occurred in women ages 18-48 and within 3-13 days of the vaccination.
 One person died, and another is in critical condition.
-For women ages 20-50 years, this is higher than the background rate for CVST, so more investigation into risk factors is underway to determine the safest way to resume using the J&J vaccine.
-Since April 13, two more cases of clots have been reported.
-More details can be found in this joint announcement from the FDA and CDC, a media briefing on FDA's YouTube channel, this article from NPR and this CDC health alert.
+For women ages 20-50 years, this is higher than the background rate for CVST.
+Since April 13, 9 more cases of rare clots with low platelets have been reported for a total of 15 cases, all of which have been in women, 13 cases in women ages 18-49 and 2 cases in women ages 50+.
+The weekend after ACIP lifted the pause, UCSF reported a case of the rare clot in a Bay Area man.
+More details can be found in this April 13 announcement from the FDA and CDC, this CDC health alert and slides with case and data updates from the April 23 CDC ACIP meeting.